 Finding where he had left off, Doil began to toil through more sonnets.
 He read twenty-eight more sonnets about the mental trials Vere underwent, and then another twenty eight sonnets covering the spiritual trials.
 Then there were the fourteen sonnets describing Vere’s escape from captivity, all before he even reached the page he had uncovered before giving up the previous night.
 It was, as he had seen, nothing but a list of fungi.
 He started to skim it, but there were too many footnotes, and too many invented fungus names rhymed with each other.
 With a sigh, he flipped to the footnotes.
 Two footnotes in, he sat up straighter in his chair, his eyes widened, and he started reading more carefully.
 Then he ran to find Aiga.

 She was so busy, busy, busy that she had taken to preparing a tea of cochan bark for herself twice, sometimes even thrice a day, though she knew the stimulant could be dangerous in large doses, and addictive even in small ones.
-There seemed little choice, if she were to hope to treat even half of the patients who were coming to see her.
-It was a far cry from the deserted castle she had found when Doil had first brought her into the city.
-In all the noise, she still found the time to check on Kiluron at least once each day.
+There seemed little choice if she hoped to treat even half of the patients who came to see her.
+It was a far cry from the deserted castle she found when Doil first brought her into the city.
+In all the noise and bustle, she still found the time to check on Kiluron at least once each day.

 Running feet echoed through the hall, and she turned to find Doil in a state of uncharacteristic excitement coming towards her.
 Even in her limited interactions with the Prime’s Advisor, she had realized he rarely presented any attitude but reserved.
 Now, breathless, he waved for her to listen.